-You can enter grades in an external application and import them into Brightspace using a CSV, TSV or TXT file.
-You can also create new grade items by adding a column for each new item to your import file.
+You can enter grades in an external application and import them into Brightspace using a CSV, TSV, or TXT file.
+You can also create new grade items by adding a column for each new item in your import file.
 Any grades you import for discussion grade items and assignment grade items are also synchronized back to Discussions and Assignments as published feedback.

 To prepare your import file

-3. Click on Grades_Sample_Import_File.csv and chose a location to save the file if prompted.
+- Click Grades_Sample_Import_File.csv and choose a location to save the file if prompted.

-4. Update the file with your grading information as shown in the sample table.
+- Update the file with your grading information as shown in the following table.

 Sample grading information